Q: What is a precinct caucus?

 Q: How do the Democratic precinct caucuses work on February 22nd?

 A: Registered Democrats will arrive and check in at their precinct caucus location on February 22nd, 2020.
 When the caucus begins, eligible caucus-goers divide to form presidential preference groups.
 If a preference group for a candidate does not have enough people to be considered “viable,” (a threshold set at the start of your precinct caucus), eligible attendees will have an opportunity to join another preference group.
 Delegates are then awarded to the preference groups based on their size.
 Caucus Day will also give you the opportunity to sign up to be a member of your county central committee and to submit resolutions to the county platform.
 This information only applies to the precinct caucuses on February 22nd.
-You may also choose to participate in the virtual caucus or early vote period prior to Caucus Day.
+You may also choose to participate in the early vote period prior to Caucus Day.
 See below for more information.

 You can find your precinct caucus location on our website by January 15, 2020.
 Visit caucus.nvdems.com to check for updates.